saralafia/ERI-maps/README.md

 ## Spatialization

-We try two kinds of spatialization approaches: those that produce *maps* (t-SNE, UMAP) and those that produce *trees* (dendrograms).
-We show the spatial configurations that result from presenting the high dimensional information from the topic models (NMF).
+We try two kinds of spatialization approaches: *maps* (t-SNE, UMAP) and *trees* (dendrograms).
+These are spatial configurations of high dimensional information (topic distributions) from the NMF topic model.

 ### t-distributed stochastic neighbor embedding (t-SNE)

 t-SNE (Maaten and Hinton, 2008) is a dimensionality reduction technique developed for mapping high dimensional objects.
 We generate the maps with [Scikit-learn](https://scikit-learn.org/stable/).
 We take topic models resulting from non-negative matrix factorization (NMF) and fit them to the tf-idf matrix.
-We then transform the fitted topic model into a series of coordinates to map with t-SNE.
+We then transform the fitted topic model (document-topic matrix) into coordinates to map documents with t-SNE.

 The key parameters that we control are *perplexity* (5-50), which defines the number of nearest neighbors, and *early_exaggeration* (default: 12.0), which determines the compactness of resulting clusters and the space between them.
 We choose a perplexity of 7 and early exaggeration of 5 for the t-SNE map shown below.
 The t-SNE [script](https://github.com/saralafia/Study-3-master/blob/master/ERI-maps.ipynb) is available in this repository.